BOP launches ‘First Free Roshan Digital Account’ for NRPs

 BOP customers will avail various services without any charges as BOP’s RDA offers conventional & Islamic banking account with no minimum balance requirement.
 Free debit card (for NRVA) will be provided with zero courier charges.
 In addition to this, no charges will be levied on international usage of debit card at POS & ATM.
 Three free supplementary debit cards will also be available to RDA customers’ family members.

 Free mobile App enabled with multiple life style banking facilities will also be available.
-BOP’s RDA customers will also enjoy multiple investment opportunities like Naya Pakistan Certificate (NPC), access to stock market, investment in property, term deposit booking etc. Apart from above mentioned features, BOP’s auto loan facility will also be available along with easy repatriation of funds.
+BOP’s RDA customers will also enjoy multiple investment opportunities like Naya Pakistan Certificate (NPC).

-A dedicated 24/7 BOP Service Excellence Unit has been set up for complete hand holding of customers and to provide assistance wherever required.
-Customers will be given guidance on all products being offered and assisted on any issues they may be facing.

-The bank will also be offering ancillary products offerings like auto loans and home loans to its RDA customers soon.